 The General Fund, or what people often think of as the Operating Budget, gets most of the attention, but the County Budget includes thirteen funds.
-The All Funds budget is \$569.0M, a decrease of \$8.4M, or 1.4%, from FY 18.
-While there are changes to every fund, the decrease is driven by a one-time FY 18 Runway Extension capital project of \$38.0M in the Airport Enterprise Fund.
-The Capital Fund increases \$22.6M from FY 18 primarily due to an expansion and renovation of Carroll County Public School's Career and Technology facility and a new building for the State's Attorney's Office.
+The All Funds budget is \$568.7M, a decrease of \$8.6M, or 1.5%, from FY 18.
+There are changes to every fund, but the decrease is driven primarily by a one-time FY 18 capital project of \$38.0M in the Airport Enterprise Fund for the Runway Extension.
+The Capital Fund increases \$22.6M from FY 18 primarily due to an expansion and renovation of Carroll County Public School's Career and Technology facility and a new building for the State's Attorney operation.